matryer/xbar/README.md

 ### Metadata

-Add the following metadata to your source code (usually in comments somewhere):
+To enhance your entry on [getbitbar.com](https://getbitbar.com/), add the following metadata to your source code (usually in comments somewhere):

 ```
 # <bitbar.title>Title goes here</bitbar.title>